-Avigilon High Definition H.264 IP cameras have dual stream capabilities.
-If the camera's streaming format is set to H.264, the camera's web interface can still display live video in JPEG format.
+Avigilon High Definition IP cameras have dual stream capabilities.
+If the camera's streaming format is set to H.264 or H.265, the camera's web interface can still display live video in JPEG format.

 Note: The camera may automatically adjust compression quality in order to abide by the bandwidth cap specified.